Nielsbk/HelloMPI/README.md

 Usef for:
 - Quickly check MPI when you move to a new system
 - Check how mpi ranks are mapped to CPU cores
-- Learn how to configure use MPI on different systems
+- Learn how to configure and use MPI on different systems
 - Chech the compilation and usage of a systemimage when using MPI

 ## Usage